-The working group for methodology and quality produced guidelines and criteria for sufficient quality in the official statistics in 2005.
+In 2005, the working group for methodology and quality issues produced guidelines and criteria for sufficient quality in the official statistics.
 The Council for Official Statistics approved these guidelines and recommended that all statistical agencies work according to them.

 The guidelines include 20 criteria divided into three areas: